MalikHw/orbit-screensaver/README.md

 balls go into a pit.
 it looks chaotic.

-i made this because why not. also OLED exists and burn-in is scary as hell.
+- i made this because why not. also OLED exists and burn-in is scary as hell.

 ## credits

 - Mindcap — for the level "Orbit" (extreme demon)
 - Hdanke — for the orbit ballpit physics

+## Download
+check releases

 ## build

 it's C++

-compile it(read workflow pls)
+- compile it(read workflow pls)
-run it
+- run it
-pray it works
+- pray it works

 ## why

-Zoink + Orbit = BRR
+- Zoink verified Orbit by Mindcap = BRR
-GD is good 👍👍👍
+- GD is good 👍👍👍
-Yes
+- Yes

 ## disclaimer